 My research interests include high-energy astrophysics, dark matter phenomenology, and cosmology.

 in the Cherenkov Cosmic Gamma Ray group of Masahiro Teshima.

-in the MAGIC and CTA collaborations.
+in the MAGIC/CTA group.
 Convener of the MAGIC astroparticle and fundamental physics working group.

 Postdoctoral starting grant by the graduate school 1504 "Mass, Spectrum, Symmetry" of the German Research Foundation (DFG).
 Scientific coordination of the graduate school.